YongjieXue-Elijah/astro-theme-typography/src/content/posts/chapter22.md

 Since data accuracy is important, we'll use the event time for aggregation.

 To mitigate the issue of delayed events, a technique called "watermark" can be leveraged.
+<mark>Notice that the watermark technique does not handle events that have long delays. </mark>

 In the example below, event 2 misses the window where it needs to be aggregated:
 ![watermark-technique](images/chapter22/watermark-technique.png)